NERSC/nersc-dl-multigpu/README.md

-# From single GPU to multiGPU training of PyTorch applications at NERSC
+# From single-GPU to multi-GPU training of PyTorch applications at NERSC

 This repo covers material from the [Grads@NERSC](https://www.nersc.gov/events/gradsatnersc/) event.
 It includes minimal example scripts that show how to move from Jupyter notebooks to scripts that can run on multiple GPUs (and multiple nodes) on the Perlmutter supercomputer at NERSC.

 ### Jupyter notebooks
 We recommend running machine learning workloads for testing or small-scale runs on a Jupyter notebook to enable interactivity with the user.
 At NERSC, this can be done easily through JupyterHub with the following steps: